alistratov/bit-permutation/docs/classes/bit_inversion.md

 ```python
 is_identity() -> bool
 ```
-Checks if the inversion pattern is an identity operation, meaning that no bits are inverted; or in other words, the inversion pattern is zero.
+Checks if the inversion pattern is an identity operation, meaning no bits are inverted; i.e., the inversion pattern is zero.

 #### get_number_of_fixed_points
 ```python